Self-supervised neural operator for solving partial differential equations: Results and discussion

-assuming uniform added mass coefficient $C_m=1.0$ along the span.
-In addition, $U_r$ is the corresponding reduced velocity, $F_l$ is the y-component of the hydrodynamic force, exerted on the cylinder surface, $d$ is the cylinder diameter, $m^*$ is the mass ratio, i.e. ratio between structural mass and displaced fluid mass.
-In this study, we consider a uniform flexible cylinder with an aspect ratio $L/d=240$, and the $U$ is the inflow velocity.
-The above equation is constrained by pinned boundary condition($\eta=0, \frac{\partial^2\eta}{\partial z^2}$=0) at both ends, i.e., $z = -1$ and 1.
+where $f_n$ is the natural frequency of the riser first modal vibration assuming uniform added mass coefficient $C_m=1.0$ along the span.
+In addition, $U_r$ is the corresponding reduced velocity, $F_l$ is the $y$-component of the hydrodynamic force, exerted on the cylinder surface, $d$ is the cylinder diameter, $m^* = 4$ is the mass ratio, i.e. ratio between structural mass and displaced fluid mass.
+In particular, we consider a uniform flexible cylinder with an aspect ratio $L/d=240$, and the $U$ is the inflow velocity.
+The governing equation is subject to pinned boundary condition, i.e., $\eta=0$, at both ends corresponding to $z = 0$ and $240$.

-In this specific case, the training data are generated using the same BNNs as in Sec. \ref{sec:part_2}.
-After the pretraining of SNO, we assume that the solution for $\eta$ in the new test case is expressed as follows:

-The source term as well as the initial condition can be obtained as we substitute $\eta$ in Eq. \eqref{eq:viv}.
-Note that the time domain in this case is 9 times larger than in the pretrained SNO.
-Similarly, we equally divide the entire time domain into ten subdomains, and we can obtain the predictions for each subdomain using the same way as in Sec. \ref{sec:part_2}.
-The mean relative $L_2$ error for all the subdomains between the predictions from SNO and the reference solutions is about $16.48\%$.
-Moreover, to improve accuracy, we can sequentially finetune each the predictions in each subdomain.
-Similar as in Sec. \ref{sec:part_2}, the mean relative $L_2$ error can be reduced to $7.48\%$ for all subdomains as we further update the coefficients predicted from SNO using 100 additional training steps in LBFGS.
+We now train the SNO to learn the mapping from the forcing term as well as the boundary/initial conditions to $u$.
+As in the PI-sampler for data generation, the prior for $\bm{W}_1$ is specified as zero-mean Gaussian distribution with different standard deviations assigned to the temporal and spatial dimensions.
+Specifically, we consider

+where $t_{\mathrm{len}}$ and $z_{\mathrm{len}}$ denote the lengths of the temporal interval and spatial domain, respectively, with $t_{\mathrm{len}}=1$ and $z_{\mathrm{len}}=240$.
+Further, the prior $\bm{W}_1$ is obtained in a similar way as in Sec. \ref{sec:sine_gordon}, and the prior for $\bm{W}_2$ is the same as in previous cases.
+Upon the training of SNO, we first evaluate the performance of SNO using 1280 in-distribution testing samples, and the mean relative $L_2$ error is about $0.44\%$.

+In this particular case, the time domain at the pretraining stage is $t \in [0, 1]$.
+However, the time domain for downstream tasks may involve substantially longer time horizons.
+To address this issue, we propose the following solution: we partition the entire time domain equally into subdomains with the length of each time domain as 1, and then apply the SNO recurrently over these subdomains.
+Specifically, the prediction at the final time instant of one subdomain is used as the initial condition for the subsequent subdomain.